canonical/ubuntu-server-documentation/contributing/submit-contribution.rst

-If you disagree with any parts of the review, it's OK to discuss this with the reviewer -- feedback is made in good faith, and is intended to help strengthen your contribution, but this is a collaboration, after all!
+If you disagree with any parts of the review, it's OK to discuss this with the reviewer -- feedback is made in good faith, and is intended to help strengthen your contribution.
+This is a collaboration, after all!
 It's quite normal to have some back-and-forth on a PR, but it should be a respectful dialogue on all sides.